SeaQL/seaql.github.io/SeaORM/docs/05-migration/02-writing-migration.md

 # Writing Migration

 Each migration contains two methods: `up` and `down`.
-The `up` method is used to alter the database schema, such as add new tables, columns or indexes, while the `down` method revert the actions performed in the `up` method.
+The `up` method is used to alter the database schema, such as adding new tables, columns or indexes, while the `down` method revert the actions performed in the `up` method.

 ## Creating Migration File

 You can create migration by duplicating an existing migration file or copy the template below.
-Remember to name the file according to naming convention `mYYYYMMDD_HHMMSS_migration_name.rs` and update the `name` method accordingly.
+Remember to name the file according to naming convention `mYYYYMMDD_HHMMSS_migration_name.rs` and update the `Migration::name` method accordingly.

 ```rust title="migration/src/m20220101_000001_create_table.rs"
 use sea_schema::migration::{